SummerOfCode2020/week-04-forking-from-the-org/README.md

+## Introduction

+This is going to be a brief introduction to the benefits and practicality of collaborating on GitHub via an organization.

 # SummerOfCode2020 Github Organization

 Beginning in week 04, the source of our work will be from repositories in the SummerOfCode2020 organization.